dip10du/google_ai_hackathon_2025/ReadMe.md

 ## 📊 Project Overview

+FreshFlow AI is a Google Cloud-based multimodal agentic solution that streamlines perishable supply chains.
+Its multilingual conversational intelligence integrates data, automates workflows across farm, market, and logistics, and delivers predictive insights with real-time alerts – enabling faster, smarter decisions to improve efficiency and reduce waste from farm to fork.

 FreshFlow AI aims to reduce waste, improve efficiency, and provide real-time visibility across the perishable food supply chain (from farm to fork).
 It does this by providing a unified, natural language interface powered by an Agentic AI architecture built on Google Cloud services.

 ## 💡 The Problem